-Note: Where one or more of these conditions have not been met each module
+Note: Where one or more of these conditions have not been met each module where the mark is below 40% must be repeated.
+Marks of 40% and above are carried forward to the next session and are not repeatable.

 5. Material Assessed at Repeat Examinations